 Are the roads precarious or problematic if you suffer from motion sickness?

-To my great relief, I quickly discovered on arrival to the canyon that most of my worries were misplaced.
+To my great relief, I quickly discovered on arrival into the Grand Canyon National Park that most of my worries were misplaced.

-The Canyon is very enjoyable with children and while some tips are useful to make the visit safe and fun, I would recommend anyone to add it as a stop on a road trip itinerary in this area.
+The Grand Canyon is very enjoyable with children and while some tips are useful to make the visit safe and fun, I would recommend anyone to add it as a stop on a Southwest family roadtrip.

 If you are thinking of visiting the Grand Canyon with kids and worry about practicalities, this is my guide!